 That Christian cosmology was based in turn on an earlier Jewish one calling Jerusalem the Navel of the World.

 The Temple Mount in Jerusalem is now topped by the Islamic shrine Masjid Qubbat As-Sakhrah or Dome of the Rock, also known as the Bait-ul-Muqaddas or the Noble Sanctuary, built in 689-691 CE.
-It was built around the exposed Foundation Stone, which they also believe was the keeping place of the Ark of the Covenent, and more significantly, the location where the angel Gabriel took Muhammad to pray with Abraham, Moses, and Jesus, and where Gabriel took Muhammad to heaven.
+It was built around the exposed Foundation Stone, which Muslims also believe was the keeping place of the Ark of the Covenent, and more significantly to them, the location where the angel Gabriel took Muhammad to pray with Abraham, Moses, and Jesus, and where Gabriel took Muhammad to heaven.